-Progress is measured by preceptor and intern feedback, mid- and end-point rotation evaluations, self-evaluations and Internship Director feedback.
-Frequent meetings and conferences occur with the Internship Director / DI Team, as well as mid-year and year-end evaluations.
+Progress is measured by preceptor and intern feedback, intern performance evaluations, self-evaluations and internship leadership feedback.
+Frequent opportunities to meet with program leadership exist.
 Interns will also provide peer evaluations/feedback for each other.
-Additionally, the Internship Director is always available for concerns, questions, and guidance.
+Additionally, the program leadership is always available for concerns, questions, and guidance.

 Is there a class day for interns?

 Yes, and it is a favorite among interns!
-Special speakers, intern case studies and RD examination preparation are examples of class subjects.
-Class day also allows interns to share experiences, stories, and have a few laughs.
+Class days are generally the first and third Tuesdays of the month.
+Guest speakers and intern-led case studies are examples of presentations included during class days.
+Class day also allows interns to connect with one another to provide support and share experiences, stories, and insights.